4-Ingredient Butternut Squash Spaghetti

 BUTTERNUT SQUASH SPAGHETTI RECIPE

-Ingredients for 4 servings of spaghetti using butternut squash noodles:
+For 4 servings of spaghetti using butternut squash noodles:

 - 1 lb choice of protein